tanyaweaver/python-dev-accelerator/source/assignments/hash_table.rst

 * **_hash(key)** - should hash the key provided (note that this is an *internal* api)

 Add tests to your data-structures repository to verify that your hash table works properly.
-Ensure that your data-structures tests are hooked up to Travis CI so that you are covered by continuous integration tests as you add this new structure.

 Add notes to the README explaining your approach and listing any resources and collaborations you used.